Henri Cochet: Rivalry with Vines and turning professional (1932–33)

 During 1932 Cochet restricted his schedule to appearances at Monaco Cups, the French Championships, Wimbledon, U.S. National Championships and the Davis Cup and a minor tournament in Paris.
-In Monaco the Butler Trophy were won by Cochet and Jacques Brugnon over the Czechoslovakian duo of Roderich Menzel and Ferenc Marsalek.
+In Monaco the Butler Trophy were won by Cochet and Jacques Brugnon over the Czechoslovak duo of Roderich Menzel and Ferenc Marsalek.
 The mixed doubles was granted to Cochet and Colette Rosambert following the retirement of Béla von Kehrling and Elizabeth Ryan prior to the match due to the leg pain of Ryan.
 After that good start Cochet was ranked number one by Pierre Gillou right ahead of Ellsworth Vines and Bunny Austin.

 In early June he won his fifth and last French Championships, beating Giorgio de Stefani in the final in four sets.
 Cochet also won his third doubles French Championships, this time with Jacques Brugnon.
 In the mixed event he reached the last four partnering Eileen Whittingstall and came up short against Fred Perry and Betty Nuthall.
 His combined record-breaking ten French titles of the 17 title matches are the most possessed by a male player.

 A couple of weeks later in late June in the Wimbledon singles he again suffered a surprise loss to Ian Collins in the second round.
 In the mixed event Cochet and Whittingstall lost in semi-final stage, this time to Enrique Maier and Elizabeth Ryan.
 The singles competition was won by Ellsworth Vines, his first non-American title.
 The American Davis Cup team traveled back to France to challenge the reigning holder at the Stade Roland Garros.
 The French Musketeers secured the cup for the sixth and final time after four rubbers, losing only the doubles match.
 Cochet and Vines met in the dead fifth rubber.
 The face-off between the two was one of the few encounters that later had a decisive effect on the rankings.
 Vines ameliorated his team's result by defeating Cochet in five sets.
 The two European major champions then met in the final of the U.S. National Championships final in September.
 Vines kept the national title home with his second win, a straight sets 6–4 victory over Cochet.
 Vines and Keith Gledhill subsequently beat Cochet and Marcel Bernard in the doubles final.
 Cochet and Virginia Rice were dropped out in the mixed semi-final while Vines reached the finals.
 These losses sealed the fate of the year-end rankings.